Aaron-Pierce/SimplexMethodVisualization/README.md

 After it generates a big list of sets of basic indicies, it finds adjacent bases and draws edges between them.
+Those adjacent bases are ones which have exactly two indicies in common.

 It was very neat to just use the content I learned in optimization right off the bat, I figured I'd need a bunch of linear algebra just